High School Sports Fundraising 101: Would Selling Cookie Dough Be Effective?

 Companies will provide catalogs/brochures containing cookie flavors, and the members of the team can take these with them when they go around to sell.

-An alternative in this digital age would be to have the order forms posted online and shared by the team members on social media.
+An alternative in this digital age would be to have the order forms posted online and shared by the sports team members on social media.
 This will make order tracking a lot easier and it will lessen the leg work that teams have to do.

 Prospective customers—neighbors, classmates, family members, friends, teachers, and more—will choose from the flavors listed in the catalog and pay for their purchase.
 The money collected will then be used to process the order with the company.
 Again, you only pay for the wholesale price and your team will keep the profit.